 Prevention of Fraud, Waste, and Abuse

-Fraud within Medicare costs the federal government an estimated $60 billion to $90 billion each year, and according to the Attorney General’s office, enforcement efforts have yielded an impressive “return on investment” for the American taxpayer.
+Fraud within Medicare costs the federal government an estimated $60 billion to $90 billion each year, and according to the Attorney General’s office, enforcement efforts have yielded an impressive return on investment for the American taxpayer.
 For every dollar spent fighting fraud, approximately $7 has been recovered and returned.

 It is well understood that the failure to manage fraud results in higher taxes for all and higher premiums for Medicare beneficiaries.
-The potential for savings for Social Security and Medicare are enormous, and TSCL sincerely hopes that lawmakers will increase preventive efforts in order to ensure that scarce program dollars are appropriately spent.
+In the 116th Congress, TSCL will urge lawmakers to increase preventive efforts in order to ensure that scarce program dollars are appropriately spent.